moisesneivert/Solid-SRP-OCP-Examples/README.md

-# Solid-SRP-OCP-Examples
+# solid-srp-ocp-examples

-Python examples applying SOLID principles (SRP and OCP) with clean, extensible architecture and real-world use cases.
+Practical Python examples demonstrating the application of Single Responsibility Principle (SRP) and Open–Closed Principle (OCP), using clean architecture and real-world scenarios.